lawmana/EV333_AtmosphericScience/README.md

 ```
 This creates the Atmo_EV333 environment.

-## Activating your Python environment
+# 3. Activate your Python environment
 ```
 conda activate Atmo_EV333
 ```